 But, whenever we do anything, I always try to maximize the experience and turn it into something amazing.
 In this case, we didn’t have a lot of time because we had to come back and shoot some winter videos for our Must Do Canada YouTube channel.
 We were also on our way home from both Cuba and Mexico and we’re kind of excited to return home for a change.
 Despite the lack of time, we still had four additional nights we could make use of, so I began looking at the map.
 Google Maps in this case.

 Our trip was planned.
 After three days in Phoenix, we would travel to the Grand Canyon for one night, Page for one night (Antelope Canyon), and Monument Valley for a night, before returning to Phoenix for one last night before flying back to Canada.
-I especially love road trips, so we rented a small car (just $25 per day, including all taxes), booked our accommodation, and prepared for what we knew would be an incredible adventure.
+I especially love road trips and this seemed like a cool place to take a road trip, so we rented a small car (just $25 per day, including all taxes) and put on the best road trip songs, booked our accommodation, and prepared for what we knew would be an incredible adventure.

 Driving to the Grand Canyon in the Winter